AliOKeeffe/PP4_My_Meal_Planner/README.md

 </details>

 ## Data Model
 I used principles of Object-Oriented Programming throughout this project and Django’s Class-Based Generic Views.

-The diagram below details the database schema.

 Django AllAuth was used for the user authentication system.